Instant Pot Pork Carnitas

 This post is sponsored by the Iowa Pork Producers Association.
 All text and opinions are my own.

-If you made carnitas in the oven it would take hours!
+If you’re looking for the best taco meat, enchilada or burrito filling look no further than this Instant Pot pork carnitas recipe!
+If you made carnitas in the oven it would take hours.
 I don’t know about you, but I don’t have hours to babysit something in the oven.
-Give me the IP instead – it cooks the cooking time way down.
+Give me the IP instead – it takes the cooking time way down.

-If you think homemade carnitas is too complicated or time-consuming, you have got to try this Instant Pot recipe.
+- If you think homemade carnitas are too complicated or time-consuming, you have got to try this Instant Pot recipe.
 It’s so delicious, so easy, and a hit every time I make it.

 Products Needed